emmanuelonah/react-multiselector/README.md

     </strong>
   </summary>

-`mdx-bundler` actually bundles dependencies of your MDX files.
-For example, this won't work with `next-mdx-remote`, but it will with `mdx-bundler`:
+`react-multis` actually bundles dependencies of your MDX files.
+For example, this won't work with `next-mdx-remote`, but it will with `react-multis`:

 ```md
 ---